thelmanews/th-chart-data-filter/README.md

-th-char-data-filter
+th-chart-data-filter
 ================

-See the [component page](http://sepans.github.io/th-char-data-filter) for more information.
+See the [component page](http://sepans.github.io/th-chart-data-filter) for more information.

 ## Getting Started